paleobiotechnology/EMN001_Paleofuran/05-results/README.md

     individual binners metabat2, maxbin2, and concoct for each sample
   - `ASMB_MAGS_metaWRAP_prefilter.tsv`: the overview of the quality of the MAGs refined by metaWRAP prior to filtering for chimeric contigs
+  - `ASMB_MAGS_metaWRAP_postfilter.tsv`: the overview of the quality of the MAGs refined by metaWRAP after filtering for chimeric contigs

 3. `QUAL`: results related to the data quality